Common Foot and Ankle Problems Successfully Treated by SoCal Podiatrist Dr. Vladimir Zeetser

 Gout

 This usually presents as a red, hot, swollen joint (most commonly the big toe joint).
 The pain is usually severe and causes limping.
 This is a metabolic disorder associated with elevated uric acid levels in the blood, mainly from dietary sources.
 If untreated, long term damage to the joint can occur, occasionally requiring surgery.
+In most cases, the condition can be managed with medication alone.
+However, during intermittent flare-ups, cortisone injections can be administered to relieve symptoms.

 Ganglion Cyst

 This is usually a benign soft tissue mass filled with a thick jelly like fluid.
 They often arise from a joint capsule or tendon sheath.
 A lump beneath the skin can cause pressure on a nearly nerve or pain in shoes.
+These fluid-filled masses are fairly common and can be present in many locations on the foot, but usually on the top.
+Without symptoms, they can be left alone; however, if they continue to enlarge and cause pain, the fluid can be drained.
+If the mass continues to fill with fluid, it may require surgical removal.

 Ankle Sprains

 An ankle sprain is an injury to one or more ligaments to the ankle joint, usually on the outside (lateral aspect).
 These typically occur from twisting motions of the joint during a fall or from direct trauma.
 Early aggressive treatment typically yields the best results and fastest recovery.
+Ignoring the problem can lead to chronic ankle pain and a permanently weak and unstable ankle.
+Surgery is rarely indicated unless other associated injuries are sustained.

 Sesamoiditis